tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

      in the assignment
   7) Create a second, independent tidy data set with the average of each variable for each activity and each subject (this is the same as task 5 of the assignment).
-This achieved using the dplyr library to 'group_by' and 'summarize_all' the dataset 'data'.
+This is achieved using the dplyr library to 'group_by' and 'summarize_all' the dataset 'data'.
 The result is in 'data_avg'